 Womankind staff will be responsible for ensuring that accurate and up-to-date records are kept relating to child protection concerns.
 These will be recorded on the Safeguarding Report Form and Safeguarding Activity Sheets (see Appendix 2 & 3).
-In accordance with Womankind's confidentiality policy, any records relating to child protection matters or accidents to children will be stored securely and safely and kept in the safeguarding file, in a locked filing cabinet in Womankind's central office.
+In accordance with Womankind's confidentiality policy, any records relating to child protection matters or accidents to children will be stored securely and safely on Womankind's electronic case management system.
 This will include any reported incidents, consultations and communications with other professionals, telephone calls, written correspondence, action taken and decisions reached.